charlesgauthier-udm/opt-framework/README.md

 `input_files` is an empty folder that has to be filled with the `.npy` files

-`lib_fixed_turbation` folder contains the python wrapping of the modified fortrant turbation routine used by the model.
+`lib_fixed_turbation` folder contains the python wrapping of the modified fortran turbation routine used by the model.

 ## Getting started